oci-landing-zones/terraform-oci-modules-networking/examples/oke-examples/flannel/README.md

 This is an example of a network topology to host an OKE cluster that utilizes Flannel CNI, private API endpoint, private worker nodes and public load balancers.
 It is deployed via the [terraform-oci-cis-landing-zone-networking module](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking).

-The network configuration assumes cluster access occurs from an OKE client that is either external to the tenancy (as a user laptop) or a Compute instance in the VCN *mgmt* subnet.
+The network configuration assumes cluster access occurs from an OKE client that is either external to the tenancy (as a user laptop) or a Compute instance in the VCN *mgmt-subnet*.
 In both cases, access to OKE API endpoint and worker nodes is expected to occur via the OCI Bastion service.
 Providing an access path via a jump host in a public subnet is also an option, however such topology is not in the scope of this example.

 ![Flannel_Network_Topology](diagrams/oke-flannel-network.drawio.png)

 [Click here](./diagrams/oke-flannel-network.drawio.svg) to download the SVG version.

 The diagram shows the network topology that is created.
 The subnets in orange color are required by a Flannel-based deployment.
 The one in red (*mgmt-subnet*) is an add-on, used as an access path into the OKE cluster for management purposes.
 The communication patterns are enabled by route tables, security lists and NSGs (Network Security Groups).

-The design favors NSGs for a more fine grained control.
-Security lists are used for generic ICMP ingress rules and for OCI Bastion service support, as Bastion service endpoints do not support NSGs.
+The design favors NSGs for a more fine grained control, however, **SECURITY LISTS ARE USED FOR GENERIC ICMP INGRESS RULES AND FOR BASTION SERVICE SUPPORT, AS BASTION SERVICE DOES NOT SUPPORT NSGs**.
 Everything else is expressed in NSG rules.

 (\*) For a cleaner drawing, the diagram shows two NAT gateways.
 Only one NAT gateway is actually deployed.